xaviershay/pacebot/README.md

 Pacebot
 =======

-A bot to hang in channels where runners frequent.
+A bot to hang out in channels where runners frequent.
 Create a new heroku app and push this repository to it, then configure a slack "Outgoing WebHooks" integration to point at it.

     pre> Those 4:00 miles were hard!